-And it's not enough to address the software side of security.
-You also must work to spot physical security holes and weaknesses that could allow an unauthorized individual, a disgruntled worker, or an unwitting employee to leak or steal critical information.
-Addressing potential weaknesses in physical security and access rights sometimes can prove more challenging.
-Defining roles, responsibilities, and procedures for accessing data and for accessing physical areas within your organization can help move your organization in a more secure direction.
+It's not enough to address the software side of security.
+You must also spot physical security holes and weaknesses that could allow an unauthorised individual, a disgruntled worker, or an unwitting employee to leak or steal critical information.
+Addressing potential weaknesses in physical security and access rights can sometimes prove more challenging.
+Defining roles, responsibilities and procedures for accessing data and for accessing physical areas within your organisation can help move your organisation in a more secure direction.

-- Patch holes, focusing on critical holes as well a holes that might not seem critical but that are known - Resist the urge to lean too heavily on regular patches from a single major software provider - Work to spot physical security holes and weaknesses in data-access procedures.
+- Patch holes, focusing on critical holes as well as holes that might not seem critical but that are known. - Resist the urge to lean too heavily on regular patches from a single major software provider. - Work to spot physical security holes and weaknesses in data-access procedures.